alexanderjaye/cortet/README.md

-# cortet
+# Cortet

-Amateur group organisation
+Application for organisation of choirs and musical ensembles in the UK